dynamsoft-docs/capture-vision-docs-mobile/programming/faq/How-to-fix-building-errors-related-to-IOS-archetecture.md

 "Building for iOS Simulator, but linking in dylib built for iOS, file '/ios/Pods/DynamsoftBarcodeReader/DynamsoftBarcodeReader.framework/DynamsoftBarcodeReader' for architecture arm64"

-Note：If you migrate your app from old versions to Xcode 12 or higher, the error message is likely to pop up.
+> Note -If you migrate your app from old versions to Xcode 12 or higher, the error message is likely to pop up.

 To fix the error: